MileHacker Logo

 Marine Protection

 Several other Marine Protected Areas (MPAs) surround Sardinia.
 These areas safeguard marine biodiversity.
-Familiarize yourself with their rules, notably regarding fishing, snorkeling, and diving.
+Familiarize yourself together with their rules, notably regarding fishing, snorkeling, and diving.

 Waste Management